 Where to stay in Shiraz

 As Shiraz is a popular tourist and travel destination there are plenty of hostels en hotels to pick from.
 From budget accommodation and staying in dorms to luxurious hotels, there is something for everyone’s liking in Shiraz.
-Here are some of the most popular places to stay at in Shiraz for backpackers.
+Here are some of the most popular places to stay at in Shiraz for backpackers or find our complete overview of the most popular hostels for budget backpackers in Iran here.

 Niayesh Boutique Hotel – The Niayesh Boutique Hotel is one of the most popular budget hotels in Shiraz and has been for years.
 One of the many reasons Niayesh Boutique hotel has gained such popularity is because of it’s convenient location in central Shiraz, and the fact that it has a restaurant on site.
 This hotel consists of multiple buildings, and even offers laundry service on site, something that isn’t always easy to find when backpacking Iran!
 Check out the latest reviews and ratings on the Niayesh Boutique Hotel on Tripadvisor!